 How to Prevent Skin Cancer

-She is also that generous neighbor who supports the community around her and can be counted on to for a donation pretty much any fundraiser from the public library to the Historical Society to our elementary school.
+She is also that generous neighbor who supports the community around her and can be counted on for a donation pretty much any fundraiser from the public library to the Historical Society to our elementary school.
 She’s also passionate — more than any other doctor I’ve ever met — about preventing cancer and in her case, melanoma specifically.

 GIVEAWAY!
 I am giving away Elta UV Sunscreen!